lmcjt37/random-user-api/README.md

 ###/get-user
 - Presents you with a simple form allowing you to search the database for matches on either firstName, lastName or UID.
 If you search without any data it will fetch all entries in the database.

+###/update-user
+- Presents you with a simple form allowing you to find a matching UID from the database (Use /get-users to fetch a list of current users in the database for the uid).
+Then update the firstName and lastName with new values for that uid.

 ###/delete-user
 - Presents you with a simple form allowing you to delete a matching UID from the database (Use /get-users to fetch a list of current users in the database).